-Access to the property from Boulder, take Boulder Canyon Drive west to Hurricane Hill Road north.

-The proposed driveway will create a little additional site distrubance and soil compaction and will require the removal of few trees.
+Access to the property from Boulder, take Boulder Canyon Drive west to Ridge Rd to Cougar Run to Shady Hollow.
+The proposed driveway will create additional site distrubance and soil compaction and will require the removal of many trees.
 The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 148 feet long therefore no turn around will be required.
+The driveway is approximately 150 feet long and there will be a hammerhead turn around located near the garage.
 The driveway is less than 400 feet therefore no pull-outs will be required.